nuvla/documentation/docs/nuvlabox/v1/edge-device-mgmt/index.md

 ### After the NuvlaBox has been created

-From [Nuvla.io](https://nuvla.io), navigate to your NuvlaBox page, and in the menu bar you'll find a new action called "Enable host level management":
+From [Nuvla.io](https://nuvla.io), navigate to your NuvlaBox page, and in the menu bar you'll find an action called "Enable host level management":

 ![enable-host-level-mgmt-nb](/assets/img/nb-enable-hlm.png)